-Omnitek develops and sells proprietary technology to convert diesel engines to an alternative fuel, new gaseous natural gas engines, and complementary products.
-Omnitek products are available for stationary applications and the global transportation markets -- including light commercial vehicles, minibuses, heavy-duty trucks, municipal buses, as well as rail and marine applications.
+Omnitek develops and sells proprietary technology to convert diesel engines to an alternative fuel, new alternative fuel engines and complementary products.
+Omnitek products are available for stationary applications and the global transportation markets -- including light commercial vehicles, buses, heavy-duty trucks, as well as rail and marine applications.
 The technology can be applied for compressed natural gas ("CNG"), liquefied natural gas ("LNG"), renewable natural gas ("Biogas" or "RNG"), or Hydrogen ("H2"), as well as liquid petroleum gas ("Propane" or LPG").